Table of contents

 Best Time to Travel

 Surrounded by high desert, the Uintas normally receive about 40 inches of precipitation annually—mostly snow.
-If you hike during summer months above 10,000 feet, daytime highs rarely reach above 80 degrees, while night temperatures during summer range between 30-40 degrees.
+If you hike during summer months above 10,000 feet, daytime highs rarely reach above 80 degrees, and night temperatures range between 30-40 degrees.
 Afternoon thunderstorms are fairly typical.
 Below treeline, summer temps range from mid-70s to the mid-90s during the day with nighttime temps rarely dipping below 40.

-August is the busiest month for backpacking in the high country (to the basins).
-Some years June and October are dry and pleasant, but be advised that fast furious storms could arise in a hurry anytime.
+August is the busiest month for backpacking to the basins.
+Some years June and October are dry and pleasant, but be advised that fast and furious storms could arise in a hurry anytime.
 And lightening is a serious threat above treeline.

 For local weather information below treeline, check the National Weather Service for the Uintas.